 The other great thing about textured seats is that they blur the lines between indoor and outdoor furniture.
 They’re definitely not outdoor seats like the old plastic chairs we used to have in the garden.
 But the materials they’re made from mean that they can go outside too.
 So on sunny days why not take your textured seat out to the garden and enjoy lounging in the fresh air?
 Even so, when they’re in your home, it doesn’t look like you’re camping indoors with garden furniture.
 No, it just looks like you’ve got a classy design centrepiece in your living room.

-I finally decided on a grey string chair from Cox & Cox as the newest addition to my home.
+I finally decided on a grey string chair that was gifted to me by Cox & Cox as the newest addition to my home.
 It’s inspired by the 1950s Acapulco chairs and I think that the mid-century style fits in perfectly with my teak-filled home.
 The strings are actually made from plastic – imagine a washing line and you’ve got it!
 It’s a big chair (more like an armchair than a chair) but it’s an eye-catching design so I don’t really mind how much space it takes up in my home.

 I’ve piled on a blanket and cushion and now the chair is my cats’ favourite spot.
 They actually fight over who gets to sleep on it.
 My husband and I haven’t had much of a chance to sit on it ourselves.
 Essentially, we’ve got the poshest cat bed ever!

 What do you think of the interior design trend for textured seating?
 Would you embrace woven textures in your home?
 Or do you think these chairs should only be used outdoors?
 Let me know your ideas in the comments below or tweet me @Cassiefairy to chat more.

 Some items in this blog post have been gifted to me and the pink links indicate a gifted product or affiliate link.
 All thoughts and opinions in this post are based on my own experience and I am not responsible for your experience 🙂